 There are many other additional tax reduction strategies that will vary depending on your financial picture.
 We encourage you to come in so that we can review your particular situation and hopefully take advantage of those tax rules that apply to you.
 We will try to monitor impactful changes and as always, we appreciate the opportunity to assist you in addressing your financial matters and look forward to seeing you soon!

-Registered Representative offering securities and advisory services through Independent Financial Group, LLC (IFG), registered investment advisor.
+Registered Representative offering securities and advisory services through Independent Financial Group, LLC (IFG), a registered broker-dealer and investment advisor.
 Member FINRA/SIPC.
 Financial 1 Wealth Management Group and IFG are unaffiliated entities.
+Economic forecasts set forth may not develop as predicted and there can be no guarantee that strategies promoted will be successful.
 This information is not intended to be a substitute for specific individualized tax, legal or investment planning advice as individual situations will vary.
 For specific advice about your situation, please consult with a lawyer or financial professional.
-Sources: Forbes, Fortune, MarketWatch, Wall Street Journal, Oppenheimer Funds, Investopedia, Barron’s.
+Past performance is no guarantee of future results.

-Note: The views stated in this letter are not necessarily the opinion of Independent Financial Group, LLC (IFG) and should not be construed, directly or indirectly, as an offer to buy or sell any securities mentioned herein.
+Note: The views stated in this letter are not necessarily the opinion of Tatyana Bunich (CEP) (RFC) or Financial 1 and should not be construed, directly or indirectly, as an offer to buy or sell any securities mentioned herein.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 Please note that statements made in this newsletter may be subject to change depending on any revisions to the tax code or any additional changes in government policy.
 Please note that individual situations can vary.
 Unless certain criteria are met, Roth IRA owners must be 59½ or older and have held the IRA for five years before tax-free withdrawals are permitted.
 Additionally, each converted amount is subject to its own five-year holding period.
 Investors should consult a tax advisor before deciding to do a conversion.

 Rules and laws governing 529 plans are varied and subject to change.
 As with other investments, there are generally fees and expenses associated with participation in a 529 plan.
 There is also a risk that these plans may lose money or not perform well enough to cover college costs as anticipated.
 Most states offer their own 529 programs, which may provide advantages and benefits exclusively for their residents.
 Investors should consider, before investing, whether the investor’s or the designated beneficiary’s home state offers any tax or other benefits that are only available for investment in such state’s 529 college savings plan.
 Such benefits include financial aid, scholarship funds, and protection from creditors.
 The tax implications can vary significantly from state to state.
 Tax laws and provisions may change at any time.
+Death of the contributor prior to the end of the five-year period may result in a portion of the contribution to be included in the contributor’s estate.
 Please consult a qualified tax professional to discuss tax matters.
 Source: irs.gov.
-Contents provided by the Academy of Preferred Financial Advisors, Inc. Reviewed by Keebler & Associates. © Academy of Preferred Financial Advisors, Inc. 2021.
+Contents provided by the Academy of Preferred Financial Advisors, Inc. Reviewed by Keebler & Associates. © Academy of Preferred Financial Advisors, Inc. 2022.